Treboder/MegaChatApp/README.md

 Say displays the message as written, while Shout displays the message in all-uppercase, and Whisper displays the message in all-lowercase.
 The application also provides simple security mechanism with a signup and login procedure, before any chat features are accessible.

-READMEmd is also available via [Github Pages](https://treboder.github.io/MegaChatApp/)
+README.md is also available via [Github Pages](https://treboder.github.io/MegaChatApp/)

 The project features:
 * [Spring MVC / Spring Boot](https://spring.io/guides/gs/spring-boot/)